gu-fan/riv.vim/doc/riv.rst

     When adding a todo item, todo group is '_`g:riv_todo_default_group`'

-    default is 0, which is the todo box group.
+    Default is 0, which is the todo box group.

   + Use ``:RivTodoType1`` ``<C-E>e1`` ... ``:RivTodoType4`` ``<C-E>e4``
     to add or change the todo item by group.